Without recourse. All

 sunset which occurs a few minutes before the visible sunset.
 Thus, strictly

-speaking, Shabbat begins before the end of the Sixth Day.
-The differences in time
+speaking, Shabbat begins before the end of the Sixth Day; there is an overlap

-between the two points may be, at times, more than one hour.
-Yet, observers of
+times, more than one hour.
+Yet, observers of God’s Shabbat always give

-God’s Shabbat always give precedence to that which pertains to the Shabbat,
+precedence to that which pertains to the Shabbat, i.e. over and above that

-i.e. over and above that which belongs to the 6th Day.
-Likewise, the
+which belongs to the 6th Day.
+Likewise, the important point in time

-important point in time to focus on re the Passover Sacrifice is the beginning
+to focus upon re the Passover Sacrifice is the beginning of “15 Nissan” not the

-of “15 Nissan” not the end of “14 Nissan.”
+end of “14 Nissan.”

 One